lloyd/lloyd.io/posts/2012-02-16-doing-more-with-browserid.md

-Previously we've tried to have it both ways, to preserve the dead simple API that developers have praised - but to offer a more complex api that makes a better UX and important user facing features possible.
+Previously we've tried to have it both ways, to preserve the dead simple API that developers have praised - but to offer a more complex API that makes a better UX and important user facing features possible.
 This route is no longer useful, as we get the cost (we confuse people) without the benefit: the ability to improve UX and user control.